|

 be established.
 The abovementioned works would be carried out from the

-research level of solid waste management systems to the practice level,
+research level of solid waste management systems to the practice level, step

 by step.